xpack-dev-tools/xbb-helper-xpack/README.md

 ### Overview

-This project includes several bash scripts with functions that can be used in application builds for common jobs.
+This project includes several bash scripts with functions that can be used for common jobs in application builds.

 ### Integration info